-The first aspect of this dynamic can be found in the government fiscal policy.
-As we showed above, since the formation of the populist coalition in 2015, both public spending and deficit spending have increased steadily.
-This is the result of the reluctance to increase taxes, paired with the expansion of existing policies such as the negative income tax, and the creation of new government plans mentioned above, like “Net for the family” and “Price for the inhabitant”.
-Minimum wage increases have also played a role in the growth of the deficit, since the government is the biggest employer of low wage workers, and a lot of its wage agreements with unionized workers are also attached to increases in the minimum wage.
-Fiscal expansion was made possible by willingness to breach “common knowledge” conceptions about fiscal rules, and ignore some experts’ opinion, mainly within the MOF; but also by the adoption of accounting practices that concealed much of the “excess” spending.
+The first aspect of this can be found in the government fiscal policy.
+As we have shown, since the formation of the populist coalition in 2015 both public spending and deficit spending have increased steadily.
+This is the result of the reluctance to increase taxes paired with the expansion of existing policies such as the negative income tax and the creation of new government plans like "net for the family" and "price for the inhabitant."
+Minimum wage increases have also played a role in the growth of the deficit, since the government is the biggest employer of low-wage workers, and a lot of its wage agreements with unionized workers are also linked to increases in the minimum wage.
+Fiscal expansion was made possible by a willingness to breach "common knowledge" conceptions about fiscal rules, ignoring some expert opinion, mainly from within the Ministry of Finance, and also by adopting accounting practices that conceal much of the excess spending.

-We have shown that the policies adopted by Netanyahu’s governments were both expansionist and redistributive in nature, and that those elements became more prominent as the coalition partners’ discourse grew more populist.
-However, much of this agenda was never made in the form of a long-term comprehensive policy.
-There were no changes to the strict fiscal rules, no significant investment in infrastructure or public services, and no structural welfare reform.
-Most of the measures the government implemented were short termed in nature.
-Both in the manner in which they were enacted, and in their immediate benefit, sometimes at the expense of long term growth or stability.
+We have shown that the policies adopted by Netanyahu's governments have been both expansionist and redistributive in nature, and that those elements became more prominent as the coalition partner discourse grew more populist.
+However, much of this agenda was never designed as long-term, comprehensive policy.
+There have been no changes to the strict fiscal rules, no significant investment in infrastructure or public services, and no structural welfare reform.
+Most of the measures that the government have implemented are short-term in nature, both in the manner in which they were enacted, and in their immediate benefit, sometimes at the expense of long-term growth and/or stability.

-This heterodox economic agenda fits in with the overall populist discourse.
-It allows the populist party in power to enact swift and immediate material changes for its constituency, which in the case of populist parties in power includes large sectors of the population, mainly among the popular classes.
-It reinforces the idea of the party as acting on behalf of “the people” while still largely retaining support among its upper-class voters by financing the abovementioned programs mainly through deficit spending instead of tax increases.
-This basic populist reason was made even more salient by those who oppose populist programs and reforms, i.e., sectors of the establishment media, center left parties that are identified with the professional-managerial class, and most importantly, the high state bureaucracy and the judiciary.
+This heterodox economic agenda fits in with the general populist discourse.
+It allows the populist party in power to realize swift and immediate material changes for its constituency which includes large sections of the population, mainly the popular classes.
+It reinforces the idea of the party as acting on behalf of "the people" while still largely retaining support among its upper-class electorate by financing the abovementioned programs mainly through deficit spending instead of tax increases.
+This basic populist rationale has been made even more salient by those who oppose populist programs and reforms, that is, sections of the establishment media, center-left parties identified with the professional-managerial class, and, most importantly, the higher echelons of the state bureaucracy and the judiciary.

-But the confrontation with the economic and judicial establishment has become almost a a necessity to pursue redistributive or expansive policies in contemporary politics.
-When neo-liberal politics become ascendant, judicial and bureaucratic elites tend to support and enforce neo-liberal governance and policies (Hirschl 2001) as part of their role within the neo-liberal state.
-Therefore, they rarely support the redistributive elements of the populist agenda and always diametrically oppose its short termism and governance style.
-Populist willingness and sometimes eagerness to confront those elites is thus not only a discursive tool but also a policy need.
-It makes the populist agenda more feasible and helps in removing key obstacles in the way of its goals.
-In the Israeli case it is most evident in the confrontations between politicians and high-ranking officials within the MOF.
-The willingness of populist politicians like Kahlon to re-politicize economic policy and champion policies that contradicted bureaucrats’ opinions was key in his ability to break from the status quo that led to decades of widening inequality and inaction by the government.
+However, confrontation with the economic and judicial establishment has become almost a necessity to pursue redistributive or expansive policies.
+Whenever neo-liberal politics have become ascendant, judicial and bureaucratic elites have tended to support and enforce neo-liberal governance and policies as part of the role they play within the neo-liberal state.
+They therefore rarely support the redistributive elements of the populist agenda and always radically oppose its short-termism and the populist governance style.
+Populist willingness and sometimes eagerness to confront these elites is thus not only a discursive tool but also a policy need.
+Doing so makes the populist agenda more feasible to implement and helps remove key obstacles in its way.
+In the Israeli case, it is most evident in the confrontations between politicians and high-ranking officials within the Ministry of Finance.
+The willingness of populist politicians like Kahlon to re-politicize economic policy and champion policies that go against bureaucrats' opinions has been key for his ability to break from the status quo that has produced decades of widening inequality and government inaction.